rayvafa/documents/README.md

 * We use CircleCI for build process ( running lints and test units )
 * All lint issues should be resolved before code review

+## CSS
+At the moment we use BEM for css: https://css-tricks.com/bem-101/

 ## Github
 * We use Github as version control
 * we use Gitflow as a principle: http://nvie.com/posts/a-successful-git-branching-model/